 - Salt & pepper to taste

-Garnish with additional chopped fresh basil, grated cheddar, mozzarella and/or parmesan cheese.
+Garnish with additional chopped fresh basil (in season), grated cheddar, mozzarella and/or parmesan cheese.
 I also like to sprinkle a few red pepper flakes on for extra flavor.
 Serve with crusty bread and a green salad.

 - For the zucchini and yellow squash, I like quarter pieces.
 Cut them in half lengthwise and then in half again and slice about 1/4″ wide.